Home Security Cameras: Safety and Privacy Issues Explained

 No ghosts, ghouls or socks-stealing elves – just your IP camera making strange sounds.
 Of course, some security cameras can make unusual sounds while rotating or zooming, but that usually happens while you’re at the helm.
 So, if you hear those types of sounds coming from the camera, first check that no one’s fooling around with it or trying to pull a fast one on you.

 If everything else checks out and your camera is still on the fritz, it most likely means that it has been hacked and that someone might be looking at you.
 Be cautious around baby monitors with live video feed – those are even less secure than regular indoor surveillance cams.
-And you really wouldn’t want some creep to eyeball your child while he\she sleep, do you now?
+And you really wouldn’t want some creep to eyeball your child while he\she sleeps, do you now?

 2. Light at the end of the…camera?